jaubourg/wires/README.md

 Typically,

-1. install wires globally: `npm -g install wires`
+1. install `wires` globally: `npm -g install wires`
-2. use `wires` in lieu of `node`.
+2. use the `wires` command in lieu of `node`.

-So, `node --harmony path/to/myScript.js scriptArg` becomes `wires --harmony path/to/myScript.js scriptArg`.
+So, `node path/to/myScript.js scriptArg` becomes `wires path/to/myScript.js scriptArg`.

+As of version 5, `wires` supports ES Module resolution.
+As such, a custom loader has to be provided to the `node` executable.
+Since the feature is still experimental as of NodeJS version 16, one to two warning lines are displayed at start-up.

 As of version 0.4.0, `wires` will look for local installations based on the current working directory.
 This means you can add wires as a dependency to your project and have this specific version take precedence whenever the global command is ran from within said project.